KrishnaBhatu/beginner_tutorials/README.md

 rosservice call changeString "<any new string the user wants to enter>"
 ```
 Now we observe that the published message changes to our new input string message on the listener terminal.
+Close all terminals.

-# Run with using launch file
+# To Run with using launch file
 Open up one terminal and follow the following steps:

 ```